NicoleLookfongPortfolio/Udacity-Project-2---Data-Wrangling/README.md

 # Acknowledgements

-- Udacity: For providing the project and guiding the data wrangling process.
+- **Udacity**: For providing the project and guiding the data wrangling process.

-- WeRateDogs: For sharing the data used in this project.
+- **WeRateDogs**: For sharing the data used in this project.